Code-Institute-Submissions/strasse34-pp5/README.md

 #### post Create Page

 - This page consists of post create form where user can create an post
-- Logged in user can open this page by clicking on 'add reivew' link on Navbar
+- Logged in user can open this page by clicking on 'add review' link on Navbar

 <details><summary>See post Create Page</summary>